michelled/weavly.org/src/resources/strategies-to-support-peer-collaboration.md

 date: 2021-02-23T18:06:14.292Z
 author: Weavly Team
-description: Activities that involve learning to code and coding to learn and create, offer opportunities to develop important teamwork skills that prepare students for further learning, work, and life.
+description: Activities that involve learning to code and coding to learn and create offers opportunities to develop important teamwork skills that prepare students for further learning, work, and life.
 metaImage: /assets/media/img_1166-1.jpg
 metaImageAlt: Two kids working together to build and analog program